top of page

 Call them at 508-839-7918 and select the option for ill or injured wildlife.
 Follow the prompts and they will call you back to discuss.

 As a reminder, if an animal is paralyzed or actively dying and would benefit from having its suffering humanely ended, ALL licensed veterinarians in the state are legally allowed to provide euthanasia services to wildlife regardless of whether they routinely work with wild animals or not.
+For after-hours euthanasia care please note that many of the 24-hour veterinary clinics are willing to assist.

 I think I found an ORPHANED animal:

-The first step is to determine whether the animal is actually orphaned or at risk.
+Mammals: The first step is to determine whether the animal is actually orphaned or at risk.
 Some overt signs when baby mammals have been orphaned are when they appear underweight, dehydrated, or have what looks like grains of rice (fly eggs) on them.
 Sometimes their behavior changes as well- for instance, baby squirrels are notorious for following and climbing on people when orphaned so if you have encountered one displaying this behavior or any of the above signs contact a rehabilitator right away.

 For a variety of species-specific info see How To Tell If An Animal Is Orphaned from the Tufts Wildlife Clinic.